gacor84/ANOVA/anova.md

 ## 3     Total 414.7 29 14.30000 4.244691 0.02495065
 ```

-This can be done with:
+This can be done fitting our analysis of variance model with `aov`, and then calling the `summary`:

 ```r